good, great, nice, fine, lovely, beautiful, wonderful, excellent, gorgeous, fair, mild, pleasant;

 Nice weather, isn't it?
 Terrible weather, isn't it?
 It's a nice day, isn't it?

 It's warm today.
 It's hot today.
 It's cold today.
 It is cold and windy.
+It's getting colder.

 It's humid.
 It's hot and humid.
 It's cloudy, but there's no rain.
+Maybe it will rain at night.

 It's raining.
 It's raining hard.
 It's snowing.
 It's snowing hard.
 I wish it would stop raining.